Hyman Bloom:

 Harold Zimmerman was just 20 years of age and a student at the Boston Museum School when Bloom became his student.

 Born in New York City in 1906 to parents Samuel and Lena, by the time he was five, the family had moved to Malden, MA.
-One of his four siblings was his older brother Isadore, who in 1950 commissioned the Frank Lloyd Wright “Zimmerman House” in Manchester, NH, now owned by the Currier Museum and open to the public.
+Among his siblings was older brother Isadore, who in 1950 commissioned the Frank Lloyd Wright “Zimmerman House” in Manchester, NH, now owned by the Currier Museum and open to the public.

 In her dissertation, art historian Judith Bookbinder quotes Bloom describing Zimmerman as “a teacher of almost military discipline” who instituted “an exacting training procedure of drawing from memory after intense observation.”2